Cancel culture: Origins

+Early examples of cancel culture include the conservative campaigns against Hustler magazine and the television show Teletubbies and the backlash received by the Dixie Chicks for their opposition to the Iraq War.

 The 1981 Chic album Take It Off includes the song "Your Love Is Cancelled", which compares a breakup to the cancellation of TV shows.
 The song was written by Nile Rodgers following a bad date Rodgers had with a woman who expected him to misuse his celebrity status on her behalf.
 "Your Love Is Cancelled" inspired screenwriter Barry Michael Cooper to include a reference to a woman being canceled in the 1991 film New Jack City.
 This usage introduced the term to African-American Vernacular English, where it became more common.

 By 2015, the concept of canceling had become widespread on Black Twitter to refer to a personal decision, sometimes seriously and sometimes in jest, to stop supporting a person or work.
 According to Jonah Engel Bromwich of The New York Times, this usage of the word "cancellation" indicates "total disinvestment in something (anything)".
 After numerous cases of online shaming gained wide notoriety, the use of the term "cancellation" increased to describe a widespread, outraged, online response to a single provocative statement, against a single target.
 Over time, as isolated instances of cancellation became more frequent and the mob mentality more apparent, commentators began seeing a "culture" of outrage and cancellation.

 In October 2017, sexual assault allegations against film producer Harvey Weinstein led to the cancellation of his projects, his expulsion from the Academy of Motion Picture Arts and Sciences, and legal consequences, including a conviction on charges of rape and sexual assault.
 These events contributed to the rise of the #MeToo movement, where individuals shared their own allegations of sexual assault, leading to the cancellation of the careers of those accused.
 In November 2017, comedian Louis C.K. admitted to sexual misconduct allegations and, as a result, his shows were canceled, distribution deals were terminated, and he was dropped by his agency and management.
 After a period away from show business, Louis C.K. returned to work in 2018 and won a Grammy award in 2022.
 However, many people in the entertainment industry said that it was inappropriate to support his career or award him a Grammy due to his past misconduct.

 Google searches for the phrase "cancel culture" accelerated in 2020, while searches including broader equivalent terms accelerated in 2021.